-Housing applications, accompanied by the required deposit (\$150.00 for all housing), should be sent to the Business Office, P.O.
-Box 22480, Fort Worth, TX 76122-0480.
-Occupancy in all housing is restricted to students enrolled for a minimum of 6 hours of classroom credit (excluding Internet credit) per semester (spring and fall) and paying a campus fee.
+Occupancy in all housing is restricted to students enrolled for a minimum of 6 hours of classroom credit (excluding Internet credit and auditing) per semester (spring and fall) and paying a campus fee.
 A combination of classroom credit hours and Internet credit hours may not be used to meet the per hour semester requirement.
 The credit hours must be toward an approved Southwestern Baptist Theological Seminary degree, The College at Southwestern degree, or diploma program.
 To maintain occupancy, tenants must pay rent on or before the first day of each month.
-If rent is not paid by the third calendar day of the month, a late fee will be assessed on the fourth day of the month.
+If rent is not paid by the third calendar day of the month, a late fee will be assessed as of the fourth day of the month.
 The maximum number of years a student may receive housing services while working on a basic degree or diploma program is seven.
 Only individuals enrolled in an advanced degree program will be eligible to stay in student housing beyond the seven years.
 Tenants must remain in good academic and financial standing with the seminary and are subject to the school's ethical conduct policy.